soziologikus/Radio/README.md

 # Radio

-A simple online radio with three German channels: DLF, WDR5 and SWR2.
+A simple online radio with three German channels: DLF, WDR5 and NDR Info.